hariguru/harigurumoorthi.page/_posts/2023-02-03-a-generic-model-to-define-and-implement-a-practice.md

 ---
 ![Capability Model](/assets/images/capability-model/capability-model-framework.png)

 Assume that you have taken a charge of heading a new division to build a practice like SRE.
 At first place you can ask google.
-But, it is 2023, so you surrender the question to ChatGPT.
-ChatGPT guided with the following steps:
+But, it is 2023, so you surrender the question to ChatGPT and it guided with the following steps:

 ![ChatGPT](/assets/images/capability-model/chatGPT.png)